-Redswan did not uphold Mr D's complaint.
+Redswan did not uphold Mr H's complaint.
 It says it is not the SIPP operator's responsibility to assess the suitability of an investment - this is for any appointed financial adviser.
-It says it did however require Mr D to confirm he understood the risks in 2013, 2014 and 2015.
+It says it did however require Mr H to confirm he understood the risks in 2014 when he wanted to invest in MN.
 It thinks it acted reasonably in the circumstances.